wp-plugins/reduce-bounce-rate/readme.txt

 = 1.3 =
-* Removed error: ReferenceError: _gaq is not defined
+* Fixed error: ReferenceError: _gaq is not defined
 * Thanks to Martin for noticing it
 * July 6, 2013